How this site works

 [The Tildeverse is] a loose association of like-minded tilde communities.
 Tildes are pubnixes in the spirit of tilde.club, which was created in 2014 by Paul Ford

 A Pubnix is a Public Access Unix System — in other words, a unix machine on the internet that provides access to other people on the internet — which started before WWW and even the public internet.
-Pubnixes you may have heard of SDF, Circumlunar.Space (yes, the very same one of the gemini homepage), and tilde.club.
+Pubnixes you may have heard of SDF, Circumlunar.Space, and tilde.club.

 ~cmccabe has a Pubnix History Project for you to explore if you’re interested in learning more about pubnixes.